 Step 2: Register with the Pennsylvania Department of Revenue.
-You can register for both Income Withholding and Unemployment Insurance tax accounts online using the PA-100 Business Entity Registration Form.
-You should receive your account number automatically after completing the online registration.
+You can register for both Income Withholding and Unemployment Insurance tax accounts online using the myPATH system.
+In 2022, this online registration system replaced the old PA-100 Business Entity Registration Form.
+After registering, you should receive your account number instantly.

 Step 3: Register for City Taxes.
 If you are paying an employee in either the City of Pittsburgh or the City of Philadelphia, you will be required to register for tax accounts with those cities individually.

 - City of Philadelphia: If you do not have a City ID and will be paying an employee in Philadelphia, you must register your business with the City of Philadelphia.
-You can register with the City of Philadelphia Department of Revenue online.
-You should receive your account number automatically after completing the online registration.
+You can register with the City of Philadelphia.

 Step 4: Register for local taxes.
 If one of your worksites is located in Pennsylvania, you are required to withhold and remit the local Earned Income Tax (EIT) and Local Services Tax (LST) on behalf of employees working in Pennsylvania.
 Worksites include factories, offices, branches, and warehouses.
 You can register by completing an Employer Registration Form and remitting it to your local tax collector.